Barnsley defender Bambo Diaby suspended for two years over doping violation

 Barnsley defender Bambo Diaby has been suspended for two years for a doping violation, the Football Association has announced.

-The 22-year-old was charged after providing a urine sample in November last year after testing positive for the natural stimulant higenamine, which is nevertheless on the World Anti-Doping Agency’s list of banned substances.
+The 22-year-old was charged after providing a urine sample last November which tested positive for higenamine, which is a natural stimulant but is on the World Anti-Doping Agency’s list of banned substances.

 Diaby admitted the charge, the FA said, but did not establish how the substance entered his system.
 The suspension is effective from the date of the player’s provisional suspension on January 17, 2020 and will run up to and including January 16, 2022.